etanttila/apluslms.github.io/contribute/styleguides/python/index.md

 message4 = "file '{filename}' was not found" message4 = "file {filename!r} was not found" # ok if filename is always a string
 ```

-Typically, if the string includes a space, then it's supposed to be shown to the user.
-Further, keys typically shouldn't include any space.

 ## String formatting